Datastar

 }

-Note that Datastar doesn't promote the use of forms, because they are ill-suited to nested reactive contents.
-Instead it sends all1 reactive state (as JSON) to the server on each request.
-This means far less bookkeeping and more predictable state management.
+Note that Datastar sends all[^1] signals to the server (as JSON) on each request.
+This means far less bookkeeping and more predictable state management than when using html forms.

-data-text="$global" is an attribute expression that says "replace the contents of this element with the value of the global signal in the store".
+data-text="$global" is an attribute expression that says "replace the contents of this element with the value of the global signal".
 This is a reactive signal that will update the page when the value changes, which we'll see in a moment.

 Backend